 A pet peeve of mine is being called “Ma’am”.
 The first time someone addressed me as “Ma’am” was from a news reporter over nine years ago.
 Hearing “Ma’am” shocked me mainly because it meant I am OLD.
 I often cringe when I am being addressed as “Ma’am”.
 When I became a blogger and met new bloggers, I often requested them to just call me “Noemi”.
 A few bloggers still call me “Ma’am” which I don’t bother to correct sometimes because I also understand that maybe they are not comfortable calling me by my first name.
 I understand that our parents often teach us to respect our elders.

 But really, why do I need to be called “Ma’am, Madam, Miss Noemi”?

-Just call me plain old …Noemi.
+Now that you know my pet peeve… just call me plain old …Noemi.
 Or if that bothers you, call me momblogger.